Sudanese army, its rivals announce another cease-fire

 KHARTOUM, Sudan (AP) — Terrified Sudanese who have been trapped for days in their homes by fighting in the capital of Khartoum fled on Wednesday, hauling out whatever belongings they could carry and trying to get out of the city, as the military and its paramilitary rival made a new attempt at a 24-hour cease-fire after a failed truce the day before.

-Throughout the day Wednesday, residents of multiple neighborhoods in Khartoum told The Associated Press they could see hundreds of people, including women and children, leaving their homes, carrying luggage, some leaving by foot, others crowding into vehicles.
-Residents had been desperately holding out in hopes for a halt in the mayhem on their doorsteps, but with food and other supplies running low and no sign of respite, it appeared many had decided to risk making an escape.

-“Khartoum has become a ghost city,” said Atiya Abdalla Atiya, secretary of the Doctors’ Syndicate, who is still in the capital.
+The fighting grew less intense in the first hours after the cease-fire took effect at 6 p.m., with sporadic clashes continuing in the city center, said Atiya Abdalla Atiya, secretary of the Doctors’ Syndicate, who is still in the capital.
+But he said neither side has provided guarantees to his group to facilitate movement of health care workers and ambulances.

+Desperate residents of the capital have been running out of food and other supplies as they sheltered in their homes from the gun battles, bombardment and airstrikes on the streets outside.
+Hospitals have been damaged and forced to close or have been overwhelmed by wounded, with staff exhausted and medical supplies depleted.
+Increasingly, armed fighters have turned to looting shops and robbing anyone who dares step outside.

-Nearly 300 people have been killed in the past five days, the U.N. health agency said, but the toll is likely higher, since many bodies have been left in the streets, unreachable because of clashes.
+Nearly 300 people have been killed in the past five days, the U.N. health agency said, but the toll is likely higher because many bodies lie uncollected in the streets.

+After the failure of Tuesday evening's truce attempt, hundreds gave up on trying to hold out for calm and fled their homes throughout the day Wednesday, even as explosions and gunfire shook Khartoum and the adjacent city of Omdurman.
+Residents of multiple neighborhoods told The Associated Press they could see men, women and children leaving with luggage, some on foot, others crowding into vehicles.

+On Wednesday evening, the army and its rivals, the paramilitary Rapid Support Forces, separately announced that a new 24-hour truce had begun.
+Prospects for the cease-fire were uncertain, however, as residents said they continued to hear sporadic shooting and explosions.

+Until now, army chief Gen. Abdel Fattah Burhan, and RSF commander Gen. Mohammed Hamdan Dagalo — former allies against Sudan's pro-democracy movement — seem determined to crush each other in their struggle for power.

+The explosion of violence between their forces, which began Saturday, has challenged international efforts to bring calm.
+Tuesday's cease-fire attempt failed even after U.S. Secretary of State Antony Blinken spoke to each general by phone and after pressure from their regional allies.
+Egypt, which backs the Sudanese military, and Saudi Arabia and the United Arab Emirates, which have close ties to the RSF, have been calling on all sides to stand down.

-Residents said the military was pounding positions of the opposing Rapid Support Forces with airstrikes since early Wednesday, while gunbattles continued to rage outside the main military headquarters in central Khartoum, which the RSF has tried repeatedly to capture.
+Throughout the day Wednesday, the two sides battled around the main military headquarters in central Khartoum, which the RSF has tried repeatedly to capture, and the nearby airport.
+Residents said the military was pounding RSF positions with airstrikes.

-At the nearby airport, another front line, palls of black smoke rose and a damaged aircraft was in flames, according to satellite imagery provided by Planet Labs PBC.
-A high-rise in the city center was on fire with burning debris falling from its top floors, according to footage by the Al Arabiya news network.
-Fierce clashes were also reported around the state television building across the Nile River in the adjacent city Omdurman.

 The army’s monopoly on air power has appeared to give it an edge in fighting in Khartoum and Omdurman, enabling it to take several RSF bases over the past few days.
 But tens of thousands of fighters from the paramilitary force are fanned out across neighborhoods.

-The RSF said it has agreed on a day-long truce to take effect Thursday at 6 p.m. local time.
-There was no immediate comment from the military.

-Aid agencies and foreigners, including diplomats, have also been trapped in the fighting.
+Another resident, in the Arab Market, area said men in RSF uniforms broke into mobile phone shops in the market and looted anything they could carry.
+The residents spoke on condition of anonymity, fearing reprisals.

+Both sides in the conflict have a long history of human rights abuses.
+The RSF was born out of the Janjaweed militias, which were accused of widespread atrocities when the government deployed them to put down a rebellion in Sudan's western Darfur region in the early 2000s.

-The aid group Doctors Without Borders, or MSF after its French name, said in a tweet that its compound in Nyala in the western Darfur region had been raided by armed men who stole vehicles and office equipment and looted a warehouse storing medical supplies.
-The International Committee of the Red Cross said its office in Niyala was also looted, with one vehicle taken.
+Darfur has also seen heavy clashes in the past five days.
+The aid group Doctors Without Borders, or MSF after its French name, said armed men raided its compound in Nyala in Darfur, stealing vehicles and office equipment and looting a warehouse storing medical supplies.
+The International Committee of the Red Cross said its office in Nyala was also looted, with one vehicle taken.

-Darfur, which has been the scene of heavy fighting since the weekend, is a stronghold of the RSF, where the force had its origins among the Janjaweed militias, accused of atrocities during the long conflict there.
+Foreigners, including diplomats and aid workers, have also been trapped by the fighting,

-German media, including the DPA news agency, reported that three A400M transport planes were dispatched to evacuate German citizens from Khartoum, but turned around Wednesday due to security concerns in Khartoum.
+German media, including the DPA news agency, reported that three A400M transport planes were dispatched to evacuate German citizens from Khartoum, but turned around Wednesday due to security concerns in the city.
 Japan said it was preparing to send military aircraft to evacuate about 60 Japanese nationals.

 Hospitals in Khartoum are running dangerously low on medical supplies, often operating without power and clean water, the ICRC said in a statement.
 Dozens of health care facilities in Khartoum and around the country have stopped functioning because they are close to clashes, the Sudanese Doctors’ Syndicate said Wednesday.
 At least nine hospitals were bombed, it said.